 With some of our customers zeroing out their power bills or even sending them into credit, it’s easy to see that batteries have already become financially viable for many households!

 We’ve got news for the “experts” – home batteries are here, and they’re saving real money for real people!

 How Can I Protect Myself from Big Brother?

-Avoid getting trapped in changing energy policies and rising power prices — chat to our friendly team and protect yourself over the long term.
+Avoid getting trapped in changing energy policies and rising power prices — shop solar online today and protect yourself over the long term.